jhuus/BriteKit/README.md

   - 512
   step: 64
 ```
-This gives the name of the parameter to tune, its datatype, and the bounds and step sizes to try.
+This gives the name of the parameter to tune, its data type, and the bounds and step sizes to try.
 In this case, we want to try spec_width values of 256, 320, 384, 448 and 512.
 You can also tune multiple parameters at the same time, by simply appending more definitions similar to this one.
 Parameters that have a choice of defined values rather than a range are specified like this:
 ```
 - name: head_type
   type: categorical